department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 | **93** | 94 | 94 | 95 | 96 | 97 | 97 | 98 | 99 | 99 |
 | **94** | 95 | 95 | 96 | 96 | 97 | 98 | 98 | 99 | 99 |

-<b>Tip:</b> Look for your highest disability rating (or highest combined rating) in the left column, and your next lowest disability rating in the top column.
+<strong>Tip:</strong> Look for your highest disability rating (or highest combined rating) in the left column, and your next lowest disability rating in the top column.
 Your combined rating is the number where the 2 intersect on the chart, rounded to the nearest 10%.
 </div>
 </li>
 </ul>

 [Download the full combined ratings table (pdf)](https://www.benefits.va.gov/compensation/rates-index.asp)

-### How we use the combined ratings table
+<h3>How we use the combined ratings table</h3>

-<b>We’ll follow these steps to use calculate your combined rating:</b>
+<strong>We’ll follow these steps to use calculate your combined rating:</strong>

 <ol class="process" markdown="1">